docker-flow/docker-flow-monitor/docs/tutorial-flexible-labeling.md

 The `com.df.scrapeNetwork` deploy label tells `swarm-listener` to use `cadvisor`'s IP on the `monitor` network.
 This is important because the `monitor` service is using the `monitor` network to scrape `cadvisor`.
 The `com.df.env=prod` and `com.df.metricType=system` deploy labels configures flexible labeling for `cadvisor`.

-The second service, `node-exporter` is also configured with flexiable labels:
+The second service, `node-exporter` is also configured with flexible labels:

 ```yaml
   node-exporter: